-5. How are Nutraceuticals defined?
+5. How are Nutraceuticals described?

-FSS (HSN) 2016[7(1)(iii)] highlights that Nutraceuticals may be prepared and sold in the food format of granules, powder, tablet, capsule, liquid, jelly or gel, or semi-solids and other formats and may be packed in sachet, ampoule, bottle, and in any other format as measured unit quantities except those formats that are meant for parental administration.
+FSS (HSN) 2016[7(1)(iii)] describes Nutraceuticals as may be prepared and sold in form of granules, powder, tablet, capsule, liquid, jelly or gel, or semi-solids and other formats and may be packed in sachet, ampoule, bottle, and in any other format as measured unit quantities except those formats that are meant for parental administration.

-Food products intended to supplement the diet and be marketed in forms such as capsules, tablets, powders or liquids etc. are described in regulations worldwide with a single terminology. e.g. dietary supplements, food supplements or Health Supplements.
+Food products intended to supplement the diet and marketed in forms such as capsules, tablets, powders or liquids etc. are described in regulations worldwide with a single terminology. e.g. dietary supplements, food supplements or health supplements.

-• The descriptions of Nutraceuticals and Health Supplements are similar in terms of their identifying features; these similarities are emphasised in the document.
+• The descriptions of Health Supplements and Nutraceuticals are similar in terms of their identifying features; these similarities are emphasized in the document.